Skip to content

 Disable terminal colors and effects.

-Preload the parameters values from this file if found, set to empty to disable environment persistance (default ~/bettercap.env).
+Preload parameter values from this file if found.
+Set to empty to disable environment persistence.
+Default: ~/bettercap.env.

 Suppress all logs which are not errors.